3dcart and Cloudflare

 If you prefer to keep your DNS servers unchanged, then an alternative would be to create a CNAME on the domain's WWW sub-domain.
 The CNAME would then point to your shared *.3dcartstores.com URL.

 Either of these methods can be used to make your store's DNS work with 3dcart and Cloudflare.

-I'm not using a CNAME or 3dcart's DNS, but I am using an A record pointed to my store's IP address.
+I'm not using a CNAME or 3dcart's DNS, but I am using an A record pointed to my domain's IP address.

 As an alternative, you can also sign up for a free Cloudflare account which will let you manipulate your domain's DNS information as well (after pointing to Cloudflare).